top of page

 down on knees

-creaky as the lid
+creaky as the lid of her satin-lined trunk

 an old, old woman holds